maurov/xraysloth/README.rst

 Usage
 -----

-Full documentation will reside in the ``doc`` directory at a certain point.
+Full documentation will reside in the ``docs`` directory at a certain point.
 Meanwhile, the best is to read directly the ``__doc__`` strings in the source code.
 The Python files sometimes have a test/example included in the ``__main__`` block or referring to the ``examples``